rspeer/python-ftfy/docs/encodings.rst

 However, ftfy cannot understand other mixups between single-byte encodings, because it is extremely difficult to detect which mixup in particular is the one that happened.

 We also can't handle the legacy encodings used for Chinese, Japanese, and Korean, such as ``shift-jis`` and ``gb18030``.
 See `issue #34`_ for why this is so hard.

+I tried adding support for cp850, the cp437-workalike that supported European languages, but I couldn't find any real examples that it fixed, and it introduced some false positives.

 .. _`issue #34`: https://github.com/rspeer/python-ftfy/issues/34